sysuroboclub/LineFollowCar/readme.md

 2. '''python3 xxx.py'''

 ## How to use car firmware
+0. Open file in Code for car
+1. Simple version is maintaining, old version is deprecated.
-1. BURN IT.
+2. BURN IT.
-2. Spinning the right rear wheel to choose mode, press button to confirm.